 In terms of recent disasters and the probability of future destruction at increasing magnitudes, floods represent one of California's most destructive sources of hazard, vulnerability, and risk.
-15 percent of the State's population lives within a 1% and 0.2% annual chance flood hazard area.
-Even more alarming, it is estimated that 41% of that population is identified as living in an equity priority community.
+15 percent of the State's population lives within a 1 percent and 0.2 percent annual chance flood hazard area.
+Even more alarming, it is estimated that 41 percent of that population is identified as living in a low priority community.